Idnan/bash-guide/README.md

 array=([2]=val [0]=val [1]=val)
 array(val val val)
 ```
-To display a value at specific index use following syntax
+To display a value at specific index use following syntax:

 ```bash
 ${array[i]}     # where i is the index
 ```

-One thing to note that if no index is supplied, array element 0 is assumed.
-To find out how many values there are in the array check following syntax
+If no index is supplied, array element 0 is assumed.
+To find out how many values there are in the array use the following syntax:

 ```bash
 ${#array[@]}